Dima-Gri/Linear-regression-grad-descents-/README.md

     }
 }
 ```

+Also I implemented such losses as MSE, MAE, LogCosh, HuberLoss

 Criterion of finish descent:
 1. The rate of change in scales does not change much (less than `self.tolerance`)
 2. Reached maximum number of iteraions (default `300`)